crolllab/IBIOL-compute-resources/README.md

   - RStudio server

 ### Large storage servers
-- LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics (>200 TB).
+- LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics and other IBIOL labs (>200 TB).
 - IBIOLdata: Synology storage server for the Laboratory of Molecular and Cellular Biology & microscopy data.

 ## New user?
 Need resources?